jayshozie/Flominal.nvim/README.md

 ## Contributions

 This is more like a personal coding project for me.
-So, mostly I'm trying to write it myself.
-However, PRs are always welcome.
+So, mostly I'm trying to do everything myself; however, PRs are, and always will be, welcome.

 # TO-DO